-An overall evaluation rating of unsatisfactory will disqualify an employee from receiving a merit increase.
-Merit increases should reflect the overall performance and conduct of the employee and are not subject to employee appeal.
+An overall current evaluation rating of unsatisfactory will disqualify USS/UPS from receiving a merit increase.
+Merit increases should reflect the overall performance, compliance, and conduct of the staff member.
+Merit increases are not subject to appeal.
 In addition, an unsatisfactory evaluation rating may result in an accelerated review period, or a recommendation for suspension, involuntary demotion, or dismissal.

-As applicable, USS with an overall evaluation rating of unsatisfactory will also be ineligible for an across-the-board increase, a longevity bonus, and are ineligible for transfer to or interview for job vacancies at the University.
+USS with an overall evaluation rating of unsatisfactory will also be ineligible for a longevity bonus and/or transfer to or interview for job vacancies at the University.
 USS with two or more unsatisfactory ratings completed a minimum of 30 days apart within a 180-day period or an indication of adequate counseling about which the staff member has been fully informed may result in a recommendation for involuntary demotion or dismissal.

 A USS who has successfully completed a probationary period for the current position or on a promotional probationary appointment may appeal to HRM up to 7 calendar days after acknowledging the receipt of an overall evaluation rating of unsatisfactory by submitting an Evaluation Appeals Form to HRM.